Second Grade Mission Statement

 Our goal in 2nd grade is to lead children to the application level of correct spelling.
 We teach strategies for arriving at the correct spelling and we incorporate these strategies into daily writing activities incorporating the Words Their Way strategies.

 Math lessons are taught in workshop format.
 This allows time for individual instruction and addresses all levels of understanding.
 Games, manipulatives, skill practices, thinking stories, math riddles, and stations are a part of our weekly routine.
 In addition, challenge activities are continuously offered and children are encouraged to look for math in the real world.

 Social Studies and Science

-Our social studies and science concepts are taught in a form of study units and are integrated into the language arts and math curriculum.
-The student are engaged in a variety of learning experiences, such as projects, experiments, and community building activities.
-The students learn concepts of interdependence, economics, citizenship, geography, and community.
-Our hands on science curriculum is organized around units such as balance and motion, air and weather, birds, and habitats.
+Our social studies and science concepts are taught in the form of study units and are integrated into the language arts and math curriculum.
+Second graders learn through an array of strategies, such as projects, experiments, and community-building activities.

 In social studies, we teach the children about citizenship, communities, landforms, geography, and economics.
 Children are also exposed to an overview of American history and learn about specific American heroes (Paul Revere, Robert Fulton, Sojourner Truth, Henrietta King, Florence Nightingale, Amelia Earhart, and Thurgood Marshall).

 Through our science curriculum, the children learn about earth science (water cycle), life science (habitats, butterflies, and birds), and physical science (balance and motion).
 Frostwood’s Discovery Lab provides the children with an environment that facilitates hands-on experimentation, ranging from balancing pencils on their points to dissecting eggs.
 The children also incubate chicken eggs and participate in a “Bird Scavenger Hunt” at the zoo.